Shillong remains under curfew as Army stages flag march

 Chief Minister Conrad Sangma Monday said that normalcy is expected to return to Shillong very soon, even as the city remained under curfew after 4 pm and the Indian Army staged a flag march.

-The CM announced the formation of a six-member high-level committee headed by Deputy CM Prestone Tynsong, which will work towards finding a permanent solution to the long-pending issue of relocation of the settlers in Punjabi Lane.
+The CM announced the formation of a seven-member high-level committee headed by Deputy CM Prestone Tynsong, which will work towards finding a permanent solution to the long-pending issue of relocation of the settlers in Punjabi Lane.

 Punjabi Lane, a Sikh-dominated locality in Shillong, is at the epicentre of the trouble in the city.
 An altercation between a Khasi boy and a Punjabi woman last Thursday escalated into a violent showdown between the two communities.
 The CM reiterated that one person had been arrested in the case of the assault on the Khasi teenager.